nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `delete task m/CS2103 ti/T1`:
-    * Delete the task with task ID T1 from CS2103
+  * Delete the task with task id T1 from CS2103
 * `delete task m/CS2105 ti/T2`:
-    * Delete the task with task ID T2 from CS2105
+  * Delete the task with task id T2 from CS2105

 ### Mark a task as done: `mark done`